CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 Maximal speed: 300 (highest for balance purposes; flying polyp)

 Zombies are a bit faster than "shambling".
 Zombified versions of fast critters will remain fast, but in general the process slows the undead version.
-Further, under no circumstances should a zed be more than 100% faster than base character speed.
+Further, under no circumstances should a day one zed be more than 100% faster than base character speed.
 Currently, this means "capped at 200". attack_cost flag should be used for monsters with speeds faster or slower than 100 unless faster or slower attacks are intended

 # Dodge System assumptions: